May 16 - June 14, 2014 (4 weeks)

 Mendelian genetics, chromosomal inheritance, chromosome mapping, linkage, gene and chromosomal mutations, recombination, gene expression, population genetics, and quantitative genetics will be discussed.
 Students will use classical Mendelian genetics and the theories and methods associated with population genetics principals, learned in this introductory genetics class, to explore and analyze the biodiversity, evolution and the extant speciation of the island through field trips to natural locations and visits to museums of natural history.
 Students will receive 4 credit hours for this course and lab.
 See course syllabus

-PHILOSOPHY: Introduction to Philosophy (3 credit hours - No prerequisites)
+MATH: Introductory Statistics (3 credit hours - No prerequisites)